zspam1/theia-apps/README.md

 ### Overview

+This repository is a fork from https://github.com/theia-ide/theia-apps.
+The purpose is to remove the entrypoint for more flexibility and provide more plugin.

+Image list:
+zspam1/theia
+zspam1/theia-full

 This repository contains a collection of Theia-based IDE applications (both electron desktop apps and docker images) as examples, for demo and continuous-integration purposes.

 ### Docker Image Variants